Sure Dividend

 Valuation & Expected Returns

-Lowe’s trades at a price-to-earnings ratio of 15 after declining slightly over the last year.
-This is less than our fair value estimate of 19 to 20 times earnings, so we see the stock as undervalued.
-As a result, an expanding price-to-earnings ratio could increase future returns by approximately 5% per year for the next five years.
+Lowe’s is expected to generate adjusted EPS of $12.15 for 2024.
+As a result, the stock trades at a price-to-earnings ratio of 20.2.
+This is above our fair value estimate of 19, so we see the stock as slightly overvalued.
+As a result, a contracting price-to-earnings ratio could reduce future returns by approximately 1.2% per year for the next five years.

 In addition to valuation changes, Lowe’s returns will consist of earnings growth and dividends.

-We see annual earnings-per-share growth at 6% annually, plus the current 2.1% yield, and a boost from an expanding valuation multiple.
-That would produce overall total annual returns in the 13% range, which is an attractive potential rate of return.
+We see annual earnings-per-share growth at 9% annually, plus the current 1.8% yield, offset somewhat by a declining valuation multiple.
+That would produce overall total annual returns of approximately 9.6%, which is an attractive potential rate of return.

-The dividend payout ratio remains near 30% of earnings, so there is certainly plenty of room for additional dividend growth in the coming years.
-We see Lowe’s as one of the better large-cap dividend growth stocks in the market today, in terms of expected total returns and dividend reliability.
+The dividend payout ratio remains near 36% of earnings, so there is certainly plenty of room for additional dividend growth in the coming years.

 Final Thoughts

-Lowe’s has a solid dividend yield of slightly more than 2%, above the average for the S&P 500 Index, and it offers a high dividend growth rate.
-The company consistently provides double-digit dividend growth each year.
-The current environment is difficult for retail, but Lowe’s operates in a niche that should withstand competitive threats from Internet-based retailers.
+Lowe’s has increased its dividend for 60 consecutive years.
+The current environment is difficult for retail, but Lowe’s operates in a niche that should withstand competitive threats from online retailers.

 Lowe’s is still growing sales and earnings, which should allow for continued dividend growth.
 And, it has a conservative dividend payout ratio, which also supports high dividend increases.
-With a high expected rate of return of around 13% per year, Lowe’s stock receives a buy rating at current prices.
+With a solid expected rate of return of around 10% per year, Lowe’s stock receives a buy rating at current prices.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: